RaphaelS1/thesis_supplementary/README.md

 1. Bugs in the code
 2. Reproducibility issues between the code and examples in the thesis
 3. Missing images or code
+4. Requesting an image not in this repo such as UML diagrams or pipelines